 The process of migrating applications and systems to a new server is a fact of life in the IT universe.
 Old hardware gets outdated; old disks don't have the capacity, virtualization, you name it.
-Just last month I migrated my development environment to a new system, so I understand the pain to an extent.
+Just a month before writing this, I migrated my development environment to a new system, so I understand the pain to an extent.

-There are several areas where planning makes success when it comes to moving RPM Remote Print Manager®) (RPM) to a new environment:
+There are several areas where planning makes successful when it comes to moving RPM Remote Print Manager®) (RPM) to a new environment:

 - Create the configuration directory on the new system